 Scripps Ranch Women’s Club

 There is no charge for the concert, sponsored by the Scripps Ranch Friends of the Library (SRFOL), although donations are appreciated.
-Meet the artist at a complimentary post-concert reception.
+Enjoy a little holiday cheer at a complimentary post-concert reception.

 Book Discussion Group